ds300/cfg/README.md

         :default  "/usr/share/dict/words"
         :validate #(.isFile (java.io.File. %))
         :aliases  ["d" "-dict"]
-        :help-string "Where is your dictionary, friend?")
+        :help-string "Where the dictionary at?")

       (defopt :cat-photo-dir
         ; you don't need to specify a default